palmpalmpalm/ml-from-scratch/README.md

 # ml_from_scratch
-For understanding each machine learning model.
+Implementations of each machine learning model from scratch.